ExcaliburZero/fireballs/README.md

 This is a mod for Minetest that adds fireballs, among other things.

 ##Licensing
-Code is liscenced CC0
+- Code is liscenced CC0
-Textures are liscenced CC0
+- Textures are liscenced CC0
-Snow cover texture is from Jeija's Weather Mod, and is liscensed WTFPL
+- Snow cover texture is from Jeija's Weather Mod, and is liscensed WTFPL
+- Code used by Thunderball entities to damage enemies is from Andrea Plati's fork of PilzAdam's throwing mod, and is used under the LGPLv2.1 license. (see http://www.gnu.org/licenses/lgpl-2.1.html)

 ##Dependencies
 - fire